Laurentian University: Partnerships

 Laurentian's Bachelor of Science in Nursing program is taught in colleges across Ontario as part of one of three agreements between colleges and the university.
 Graduates of these collaborate programs receive Laurentian degrees upon graduation.
 The Northeastern Ontario Collaborative Nursing Program (NEOCNP) is a partnership between Laurentian University, Cambrian College, Northern College, and Sault College.
 St. Lawrence College offers Laurentian's Nursing Program through an agreement called the Laurentian–St. Lawrence Collaborative Nursing Program.
 Finally, Collège Boréal provides the Nursing program through an agreement with Laurentian University's French-language "sciences infirmières" program.

 St. Lawrence College also offers Laurentian's Bachelor of Business degree, a four-year program.

+Laurentian opened a campus in Barrie, Ontario, in 2001 in partnership with Georgian College.
+The university shut down its Barrie operations in 2019.
+In 2005, Laurentian and Lakehead University jointly launched the Northern Ontario School of Medicine.
+However In 2021, the provincial government passed legislation severing the medical school's ties with Laurentian and Lakehead, making it an independent university and Canada's first stand-alone medical school.

 Student life

 Students' General Association/Association Générale des Étudiants

 The SGA-AGÉ is the largest student union at Laurentian.
 It offers services in both English and French.
-The association is presided over by a board of directors consisting of representatives of each of the academic departments and residences, as well as commissioners representing groups within the school (francophone, aboriginal, lesbian, gay, bisexual and transgender, international students, women, cultural affairs and special needs), three university senators and the executive.

-The staff of the association, some of whom are part-time, included the president, two vice presidents, one for policy and advocacy, and one for student life, a Chief Returning Officer during the election campaign, the editor of Lambda, the director of CKLU, the manager of Pub Down Under and the manager of the games room.
+The association is presided over by a board of directors.

 In 2016, the SGA-AGE became a member of the Ontario Undergraduate Student Alliance.